fieldtrip/website/tutorial/sourcemodel.md

 	sourcemodel = ft_transform_geometry(transform_acpc2ctf, sourcemodel);
 	sourcemodel.inside = sourcemodel.atlasroi>0;
 	sourcemodel = rmfield(sourcemodel, 'atlasroi');
-	save(fullfile(mripath,sprintf('%s_sourcemodel_surf_8k',subjectname)), 'sourcemodel');
+	save(fullfile(mripath,sprintf('%s_sourcemodel_15684',subjectname)), 'sourcemodel');

 ## Performing group analysis on 3-dimensional source-reconstructed data

-When you are doing a group study, where you want to combine the source-reconstructed data across multiple subjects, you can do in several way
+When you are doing a group study, where you want to combine the source-reconstructed data across multiple subjects, you can do this in two ways:

  1. Interpolation of functional data followed by volumetric spatial normalization;
  2. Anticipate the spatial normalization, and perform source-reconstruction for each subject on a subject-specific grid, that maps onto a template grid in spatially normalized space.